-Mount Diablo Cyclists was established three years ago.
-We are a group of over 700 devoted and passionate cyclists.
+Mount Diablo Cyclists was established in 2014.
+We are a group of over 800 devoted and passionate cyclists.

 On a typical weekend day, up to 500 drivers share the roads with approximately 700 cyclists.
 The majority of vehicles on Mount Diablo are bicycles!
 Last year over 150,000 cyclists rode up Mount Diablo.

 According to Channel 3 News, "it's only a matter of time before someone dies or gets seriously hurt."

 According to the Contra Costa Times; "motorists are often infrequent or new visitors unaware of the roads hazards."

 In 2014, we asked Supervising Ranger, SGT Dan Stefanisko(acting park superintendent for approximately 10 months) if Park Aids counted cyclists as they entered the park at North and South Gate Roads; " NO, we don't count cyclists."
 A few weeks later, we discovered all Park Aids work for SGT Stefanisko and are required to count cyclists as they entered the park and record the data on a State Parks form.
 When we presented the evidence to SGT Dan Stefanisko, he said; "We don't count cyclists, THEY DON'T MATTER!"
 As a result, we submitted a Public Records Act Request for the Monthly Visitor Attendance Reports (DPR 449) for 2013 to 2015.
 We discovered that the "Free Day Use" category was almost entirely bicycles: "Free bikes."
 According to the Bay Area News Group; "park official say rough data indicates bikes probably outnumber cars now."